godotengine/godot-docs/classes/class_parallaxbackground.rst

 | *Getter* | get_limit_end()      |
 +----------+----------------------+

 Right bottom limits for scrolling to end.
 If the camera is outside of this limit the background will stop scrolling.
-Must be higher than :ref:`scroll_limit_begin<class_ParallaxBackground_scroll_limit_begin>` to work.
+Must be higher than :ref:`scroll_limit_begin<class_ParallaxBackground_property_scroll_limit_begin>` to work.

-.. _class_ParallaxBackground_scroll_offset:
+.. _class_ParallaxBackground_property_scroll_offset:

 - :ref:`Vector2<class_Vector2>` **scroll_offset**